A-lbum/DynamoKV/docs/final_report.md

 #### b.
 Quorum(R/W) and Hinted Handoff

 Read operations (R) and write operations (W) must be confirmed by at least R and W nodes among the N replicas to be successful.
 This make the system can continue to operate even when some nodes go down.
 If a replica node is unreachable, the coordinator **stores the write locally as a “hint”**, together with metadata indicating which node should eventually receive it.
-Later, when the failed replica recovers and becomes reachable again, the node holding the hint forwards the stored write to the recovered replica, completing the handoff.
+Later, when the failed replica recovers, the node holding the hint forwards the stored write to the recovered replica, completing the handoff.
 These mechanisms supports eventual consistency and avoid the system blocking on a failures.

 #### c.
 Vector Clocks and Conflict Resolution